 And when he stood up from the table, I stood too, following him willingly out the door.

 About the author: Molly McCaffrey has published two books for adults—How to Survive Graduate School & Other Disasters (stories) and You Belong to Us (memoir)—with Main Street Rag, a small literary press that won Best Small Press from Mid-American Review in 2016.
 Though MSR stands firm in its refusal to sell on Amazon, You Belong to Us sold out its print run in record time.
 Most recently, McCaffrey's work has appeared in Psychology Today, The Independent, USA Today, Medium, The Haven, the Louisville Courier-Journal, and the Bowling Green Daily News.
 Last year, her satirical piece on arming school teachers in The Independent was shared over 10,000 times.
-She received her Ph.D. in creative writing from the University of Cincinnati, has been nominated five times for the Pushcart Prize, and serve on the SCBWI Midsouth conference committee.
+She received her Ph.D. in creative writing from the University of Cincinnati, has been nominated five times for the Pushcart Prize, and served on the SCBWI Midsouth conference committee.
 McCaffrey currently lives in Bowling Green, Kentucky, with her husband, bestselling suspense author David Bell.